gulraiznoorbari/gulraiznoorbari/README.md

 ### ⚡️ Here is a bit about me:

--   🚀 I'm a Full Stack Developer.
+-   🚀 I'm a Full Stack Web and Game Developer.
--   👨‍💻 Currently working with MERN Stack.
+-   👨‍💻 Currently working with Unity and C#.
--   🌱 I’m currently learning about Game Design & Backend Engineering.
+-   🌱 I’m currently learning about Design & Development of Games and Backend Engineering.
--   👯 I’m looking to collaborate with other Content Creators and Developers.
+-   👯 I’m looking to collaborate with other Developers.
--   🥅 2022 Goals: Contribute more to Open Source projects.

 <img src="./separator.jpg" />